Bumblefoot Chicken Picture

 Prevention of bumblefoot is best done by taking preventative measures right from the beginning to ensure that chickens are not at risk for developing this foot condition.

-• Only purchase healthy ones, and do not get more than one rooster chick per every ten hens when purchasing chicks.
+• Only purchase healthy ones and do not get more than one rooster chick per every ten hens when purchasing chicks.

-• Keep chicken coops clean and dry.
+• Keep the chicken coops clean and dry.

 • Regularly check for any signs of injury or foot problems in birds, especially if they spend most of their time on hard surfaces like concrete.